jsfenfen/990-xml-database/README.md

 1.  run `python manage.py makemigrations filing` to generate the filing migrations, and then run them with `python manage.py migrate filing`.

-2. Run `$ python manage.py enter_yearly_submissions <YYYY>` where YYYY is a the year corresponding to a yearly index file that has already been downloaded. { If it hasn't been downloaded you can retrieve it with irsx_index --year=YYYY }
+2. Run `$ python manage.py enter_yearly_submissions <YYYY>` where YYYY is a the year corresponding to a yearly index file that has already been downloaded. { If it hasn't been downloaded you can retrieve it with irsx_index --year=YYYY }.
+This script checks to see if the IRS' index file is any bigger than the one one disk, and only runs if it has.
+You can force it to try to enter any new filings (regardless of whether the file is updated) with the `--enter` option.

-__Notes__

-- enter\_yearly\_submissions checks if the contents of the index files have been loaded previously, and only adds them if they haven't, so it can be rerun.
-It's not incredibly efficient though (it checks if each exists before deciding whether to load, although loading is done in bulk).
-It could be made to run faster if it stored a hash of known annual filings in memory while it ran, though at a cost of having to hold all the object ids in memory at the time.
-Meh.

 #### Generate the schema files - Not required